Food trucks can be a fun addition to your school parent group’s family event. Here are some details to think about before hiring one.

 Timing: Ask trucks to arrive about an hour before your event starts.

 Trash: Provide extra trash cans.
-For a large event, you may need to have someone monitor trash and empty it as needed.
+For a large event, you might need to have someone monitor trash and empty it as needed.

 Lines: You don’t want people missing the main activities at your event because they’re standing in line waiting for food.
 Estimate how many attendees you’ll have so you can get an idea of how many food trucks you’ll need to serve them efficiently.
 Most trucks can serve between 50 and 100 people per hour.